grafana/grafana-infinity-datasource/docs/sources/references/global-queries.md

 > **DEPRECATED**.
 From v0.7.8, This feature is deprecated in favour of Grafana panel library.

-Working with same queries in multiple dashboards might be hard some times.
+Working with the same queries in multiple dashboards might be hard some times.
 To change a query, you need to update all the dashboards.
-So Infinity datasource gives an option to register queries globally and then allows to reuse the queries across dashboards.
+To solve this, Infinity data source gives an option to register queries globally and allows to reuse the queries across dashboards.

 ## Creating a global query

-To register a query, in the datasource instance settings perform the following actions
+To register a query, in the data source instance settings follow the steps below:

-- Click **Add Global Query** button
+1. Click **Add Global Query** button.
-- Change the name and id of the query.
-Id should be unique per datasource instance.
+1. Change the name and id of the query.
+ID should be unique per data source instance.
-- Enter the query fields.
+1. Enter the query fields.
-- Click `Save`
+1. Click **Save**.

 ![image](https://user-images.githubusercontent.com/153843/93780448-1635d080-fc20-11ea-8c92-d6e91dbcf003.png#center)

-You can have multiple queries registered per datasource instance.
+You can have multiple queries registered per data source instance.

 ## Using global queries in the panel